Great-Sun-Group/credex-core/docs/deployments.md

     4. Copy this key and use it as the value for OPEN_EXCHANGE_RATES_API.

 - WHATSAPP_BOT_API_KEY
+- JWT_SECRET
-  - Create your own unique random string
+  - Create your own unique random strings

 Refer to the `.env.example` file in the root directory for a template of these environment variables.
 Remember to never commit your actual `.env` file with real values to version control.